 Generally speaking, take note of the distinctions between the units you’re looking at, such as voltage (electrical potential), amperage (electrical flow), and watts (electrical power).

-Lastly, you should be able to choose the best alternative for your space with some prior knowledge about the inner workings of air conditioning AC units.
+Lastly, you should be able to choose the best alternative for your space with prior knowledge about the inner workings of air conditioning AC units.